ngrok/ngrok-python/README.md

 tunnel = ngrok.connect(8080, oauth_provider="google", oauth_allow_domains="example.com")
 ```

-The second (optional) argument is the tunnel type, with defaults to `http`.
+The second (optional) argument is the tunnel type, which defaults to `http`.
 To create a TCP tunnel:

 ```python
 tunnel = ngrok.connect(25565, "tcp")